mattermost/mattermost-plugin-github/README.md

 ## License

-This repository is licensed under the Apache 2.0 License, except for the [server/enterprise](server/enterprise) directory which is licensed under the [Mattermost Source Available License](LICENSE.enterprise).
-See [Mattermost Source Available License](https://docs.mattermost.com/overview/faq.html#mattermost-source-available-license) to learn more.
+This repository is licensed under the Apache 2.0 License.

 ## About the GitHub Plugin